scaraven/scaraven.github.io/_posts/2022-09-24-lessons-from-code4rena.md

 When auditing and submitting an issue, context matters.
 This is advice that I have already seen being repeated by other wardens, but it is always worth to read the full project documentation.
 Not only does it allow you to better understand how the code works, but when you come across an issue, the severity of that issue can wildly vary based on the specific project and context.

 I have noticed that the issues which pay **really** well are issues which take context into account, like [this issue by WatchPug](https://code4rena.com/reports/2022-04-jpegd#h-09-bad-debts-should-not-continue-to-accrue-interest).
-Issues such as using `transferFrom` instead of `safeTransferFrom` are almost always valid irrespective of context but are therefore much easier to spot, thereby paying less.
+Issues where sponsors use `transferFrom` instead of `safeTransferFrom` are almost always valid irrespective of context but are therefore much easier to spot, thereby paying less.

 Admittedly, I have had this issue in the past with the ENS contest, where I did not understand the full architecture of the program.
 Therefore, a large portion of my issues were invalidated due to incorrectly assessed impact.
 ## 2. Dream Big Or Go Home